I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 Maybe you already see where this is going.

-Cut to the chase: it turns out a 10-amp fuse, which cost $2, had blown, thus shutting down the power supply to the port engine.
+Cut to the chase: a 10-amp, $2 fuse had blown and shut down the power supply to the port engine.

 The mechanic replaced the fuse.

-I paid the $2 for the fuse – and the $200 for his 20 years of expertise that solved the problem that I probably couldn’t have ever done on my own.
+I paid $2 for the fuse – and $200 for his 20 years of expertise that solved the problem that I couldn’t have done on my own.

 Just a few minutes later we were back on the waves with both engines running full-blast.